-Several review papers have been published in recent years on simulation-based inference.
-The review paper of \citet{Cranmer_2020} has a high-level and broad scope, and gives a succinct summary of several methods ranging from approximate Bayesian computation \citep[ABC,][]{Sisson_2018_ABC_handbook} to density estimation \citep{Diggle_1984} and more recent machine-learning approaches, including some of the neural-network based approaches we review here.
-The reviews of \citet{Blum_2013} and \citet{Grazian_2020} focus on ABC methods while those of \citet{Drovandi_2018} and \citet{Drovandi_2022} additionally review indirect inference \citep{Gourieroux_1993_indirect_inference}, and Bayesian synthetic likelihood \citep[BSL,][]{Wood_2010} approaches to simulation-based inference.
+Several review articles have been published in recent years on simulation-based inference. \citet{Cranmer_2020} give a succinct summary of several methods ranging from approximate Bayesian computation \citep[ABC;][]{Sisson_2018_ABC_handbook} to density estimation \citep{Diggle_1984} and more recent machine learning approaches, including some of the neural network-based approaches we review here. \citet{Blum_2013} and \citet{Grazian_2020} focus on ABC methods, while \citet{Drovandi_2018} and \citet{Drovandi_2022} additionally review indirect inference \citep{Gourieroux_1993_indirect_inference}, and Bayesian synthetic likelihood \citep{Wood_2010} approaches to simulation-based inference.